 msiexec.exe /i “airtame-application-3.4.0-setup.msi” /quiet WRAPPED_ARGUMENTS='"/autostart=false /streaming_notification=true"'

-- Airtame app v3.4.0 is used as an example.
-Version number should be used corresponding to MSI installer you have.
+Airtame app v3.4.0 is used as an example.
+The version number should be used corresponding to the MSI installer you have.

 Steps to deploy

-- Analyze target Windows PC Eventlog.
-If the MSI installation command reached the destination you’ll see an MsiInstaller Eventlog entry, analyze it for error/success codes:
+Analyze target Windows PC Eventlog.
+If the MSI installation command reached the destination you’ll see a MsiInstaller Eventlog entry, analyze it for error/success codes: